-The Carolina Seminars program organizes the Douglass Hunt lectures.
+The Carolina Seminars program organizes the annual Douglass Hunt Lectures every Spring.
 On the occasion of the first Douglass Hunt Lecture, which was held on October 23, 1995, Chancellor Paul Hardin recognized the contributions of Douglass Hunt to the University and to higher education, “Douglass Hunt always was and still remains enormously useful to the University of North Carolina.
-Indeed, he can’t help being useful because his close association with the University and the trust he earns daily by his life and work and friendships combine to inspire all of us who are influenced by him to redouble our own efforts to be useful to our beloved University.”
+Indeed, he can’t help being useful because his close association with the University and the trust he earns daily by his life and work and friendships combine to inspire all of us who are influenced by him to redouble our own efforts to be useful to our beloved University”.

 Douglass Hunt Biography

 Douglass Hunt (1924-2011) was a 1946 Phi Beta Kappa graduate of UNC-CH and in 1951 he earned his law degree from Yale University.
 The following ten years he practiced law with the firm of Gardner, Morrison & Rogers in Washington, D.C.
 From 1961 to 1965 he served as Special Assistant to the Under Secretary, United States Department of the Treasury, and in 1965 was named the Special Assistant to the Secretary of the Treasury.
 He began his tenure at Columbia University in 1969, first serving as Officer of Columbia University, later as Vice President for Finance and as Deputy to the President for Governmental Affairs.

 In 1973, Douglass Hunt moved back to Carolina when Chancellor Ferebee Taylor appointed him to the position of Vice Chancellor for Administration where he served until 1980.
 From 1980 until his partial retirement in 1996, Douglass served as Special Assistant to the Chancellor.